 Entering Cambodia – Cambodian Border Control on the River

 It’s everyone off the boat again for Cambodian border control.
-You’ll need either details of your evisa and your passport or your passport and your money for the Cambodian visa on arrival.
-If you don’t have an evisa then the boat guides will have confirmed with you before you get on the boat the price of the visa on arrival and that you have the money to pay for it.
+You’ll need your passport and your money for the Cambodian visa on arrival.
+The boat guides will have confirmed with you before you get on the boat the price of the visa on arrival and that you have the money to pay for it.
 You CANNOT pay for the visa on arrival with a card.

 Continuing up the River to Phnom Penh